-Kim has a strong desire to help others and you will often find her supporting local fundraising efforts.
+Kim joined the MCRC Board in 2021 and brings with her a background in banking, dentistry, child care, and holistic health and wellness.
+She is a Reiki Master Teacher and has a strong desire to help others.
+You will often find her supporting local fundraising efforts.
 Her commitment to help the MCRC comes from this passion and she hopes that by joining the board, her support will help to ensure our neighbors continue to receive the help and services they need.

 Kim was born and has lived here in Knox County her entire life.
-She raised three children and owns an older home in Rockland that she and her husband have been “fixing up” for the past decade!
+She raised three children and owns an older home in Rockland that she and her husband have been “fixing up” for the past decade